b. 1993 Sydney, Australia

 Lives and works in Sydney, Australia

 The first act in Pfull’s practice is peculiar.
-She ages herself with makeup, puts on wigs and dresses up as the characters she wants to reproduce, namely 1980’s suburban housewives.
-Describing this process she says:
+She ages herself with makeup, puts on wigs and dresses up as the characters she wants to reproduce, namely 1980s suburban housewives.
+Mimicking particular expressions, idiosyncrasies and postures, she feeds the documentation into smoothly surfaced paintings.
+Describing the process she says:

 I think I have similar impulses to writers and actors, of making up stories and involving myself in a character’s life.
 I am fascinated with performance and mannerisms which can provide a whole backstory to the person they portray.